Bachelor of Laws with Honours

 Acceptable alternative qualifications include:

-Pass HND with overall Merit to include 60 level 5 credits at Distinction.
+Pass HND with overall Distinction to include 75 level 5 credits at Distinction.

 Pass HNC with overall Distinction to include 90 level 4 credits at Distinction.